pbougie/mac-dev-env/source/php.html.markdown

 Configure, compile and install into `/usr/local/mac-dev-env/php-VERSION`.

-> Latest release of OpenSSL does not work.
-Version 1.0.2 required.
+> OpenSSL 1.1+ does not work with PHP versions prior to 7.1.0.

 	./configure \
 	  --prefix=/usr/local/mac-dev-env/php-VERSION \